 It Won’t Happen over Night

 For example, Anok Yai, a young girl studying biochemistry was photographed at Howard University’s homecoming celebrations, which after being uploaded to Steve Hall’s Instagram she became insta-famous overnight and has been contacted by modelling agencies.
+Social media is a powerful tool.
 A lot of luck and coincidence is involved in her success and will most likely not happen to you.
 The reality is harsh but true.

 Do You Have Your Parents Consent?